-Box breathing is a technique used in taking slow, deep breaths.
-This can heighten performance and concentration while also being a powerful stress reliever.
+Box breathing is a breathing technique.
+It can heighten performance and concentration while also being a powerful stress reliever.

-Also called four-square breathing, this technique can be beneficial to anyone, especially those who want to meditate or reduce stress.
-It’s used by everyone from athletes to police officers, nurses, and yoga practitioners.
+This technique can be beneficial to anyone, especially those who want to meditate or reduce stress.
+It’s used by everyone from athletes to U.S. Navy SEALs, police officers, and nurses.

 When you’re ready, start with step 1.

-Sitting upright, slowly exhale, getting all the oxygen out of your lungs.
+Sitting upright, slowly exhale through your mouth, getting all the oxygen out of your lungs.
 Focus on this intention and be conscious of what you’re doing.

 Hold your breath for another slow count of four.